 Do a teaching demonstration that shows implications of linguistics for teaching English phonology, morphology, or syntax to students at a beginning or intermediate level of English proficiency in Grades PreK-3, 4-6, 7-9, or 10-12.
-Put your demonstration in the context of literature or a content area subject.

-- 1. Each candidate will do one teaching dononstration.
+- 1. Each candidate will do one teaching demonstration.
 Prepare a 2-3-page handout for the class.
 Each presentation should answer the following questions: - (A) What is the syllabus topic you are demonstrating?
 Address the appropriateness of your selected topic for your target population. - (B) What are the implications for teaching English language learners?